lucasart/c-chess-cli/README.md

 The purpose of this feature is to the generate training data, which can be used to fit the parameters of a chess engine evaluation, otherwise known as supervised learning.

-Using `-sample freq[,file]` will generate a csv file of samples, in this format:
+Using `-sample freq[,resolvePv[,file]]` will generate a csv file of samples, in this format:
 ```
 fen,score,result
 ```
 where score is the search result (in cp), and result is the result of the game from the side to move's perspective (0=loss, 1=draw, 2=win).

+Using `resolvePv=y` does two things:
+- First, it resolves the PV, which means that it plays the PV and reocords the position at the end (leaf node), instea of the current position (root node).
+- Second, it guarantees that the recorded fen is not in check (by recording the last PV position that is not in check, if that is possible, else discarding the sample).